sarvaniimranalikhan/Obfuscation-Results/README.md

 **Procedure:**

-Clone the Repository using git or Download zip.You will have C/C++ normal souce Codes  in *Test SampleCodes*file and their .ll files in *Test Sample_ll_files* .
-Obfuscated Codes in *Obfuscated code* and their .ll files in *Obfuscated_ll_files*.
+Clone the Repository using git or Download zip.You will have C/C++ normal souce Codes  in *Test Sample Codes* folder and their llvm files in *Test Sample_ll_files* .*Obfuscated Codes* folder contains the source codes after obfuscation, and their llvm files in *Obfuscated_ll_files*.

-You Can Use Your own Sample codes and Obfuscate them using any products like(Semantic design,Star Force etc..) then generate ll files using Clang or CLang++.
+You Can Use Your own Sample codes and Obfuscate them using any Obfuscator tools (like Semantic design,Star Force etc..) then generate llvm files using Clang or CLang++.

-Now Create your own Binaries(.so files)  with specific Dimensions(like 200D,300D etc..).Now with These binaries generate *Vectors*. for the Normal codes and Obfuscated Codes using their '.ll' files.
+Now Create your Own Binaries(.so files)  with specific Dimensions(like 200D,300D etc..)
+Using These binaries generate *Vectors* for the Normal codes and Obfuscated Codes by using their llvm files.

-In the Main code change the file paths to your Own vector files and Run the Code.
+In the code Main.py change the Files paths to your Own generated Vector files and Run the Code.

 Output file will be generated.